marleeeeeey/cpp_notes/README.md

 CMake build preferred before manual build because it generates `compile_commands.json` for better integration with VSCode.

 1. Open the repository in VSCode.
-2. Open `*.cpp` file you want to build and start task `010.
+2. Open `code/*.cpp` file you want to build and start task `010.
 Set Current File As Source`.
 3. Start task `040. + Run` to build and run the program.
-See settings in `.vscode/tasks.json`.
+See settings in [.vscode/tasks.json](.vscode/tasks.json).
 4. For debugging press `F5`.
 It will build the program and start debugging with `lldb`.
-See settings in `.vscode/launch.json`.
+See settings in [.vscode/launch.json](.vscode/launch.json).

 ### Build examples with CMake